2025 Issues

 ARMY CORPS OF ENGINEERS EROSION CONTROL PROJECTS

 Since 2016 SARA and other stakeholders have participated in the Bank Protection Working Group (BPWG).
 The purpose of the BPWG is to work collaboratively with the Army Corps of Engineers and the Sacramento Area Flood Control Agency (SAFCA) to find the best ways forward to achieving erosion control project designs that both reduce erosion risks on the Lower American River AND protect the natural, cultural and recreational resources of the American River Parkway.
 In other words, implement the Corps’ “Engineering With Nature” initiative.
 The final designs, much to the horror of stakeholders, are projects unreasonably scaled for the erosion risks.
-Contract 3B alone, if implemented as currently designed, will cut down 500+ trees including heritage oaks.
+Contract 3B alone, if implemented as currently designed, will remove about 700 trees, including more than 30 heritage oaks.
+The BPWG has not held a public meeting since November 19, 2024.

 Showing 1 reaction